lzwjava/yinwang-transalte/translated_texts/2013-03-19-eliminate-problems.md

 ---
 layout: post
-title: "1.
-Why is this problem existent?"
+title: "Eliminate problems"
 ---

+1. Why is this problem existent?

 2. Is this problem necessary?
 3. Can this problem be eliminated or avoided?